Do you wish your child would think before acting more often? Learn how to teach impulse control for kids with these 5 useful tools.

 1. Have your child re-do the activity correctly

-After brushing their teeth, I have my twins open the medicine cabinet and return their rinsing cups.
-My pet peeve, however, is when, after putting their cups away, they slam the cabinet door really hard.
+After brushing their teeth, I had my twins open the medicine cabinet and return their rinsing cups.
+My pet peeve, however, was when, after putting their cups away, they’d slam the cabinet door really hard.

 For a while, I kept explaining how doing that could break the mirror, or that it’s simply not the right way to take care of our things.
 But my words didn’t make a difference—like a habit, they would continue to slam the door shut.

-So I took a different tactic: instead of simply explaining or reminding them not to do it again, I had them re-do it correctly.
+So, I took a different tactic: instead of explaining or reminding them not to do it again, I had them re-do it correctly.
 I’d open the cabinet door and ask them to close it again, but this time, gently.

-I began to use this technique for everything I seemed to nag them about, from putting their pajamas away to speaking to their brothers more politely.
+You can use this technique for everything you to nag your child about, from putting his pajamas away to speaking to his siblings more politely.

-You see, I learned that our brains need to relearn a different way to do an action—it’s like we’re replacing our old habits with new ones.
-Not only that, but we need constant repetition to truly get the message through.
+You see, our brains need to relearn a different way to do an action—it’s like we’re replacing our old habits with new ones.
+Not only that, but we need constant repetition to get the message through.